OptMap: Geometric Map Distillation via Submodular Maximization: Results

-The average and standard deviation overlap percentages for all three datasets are presented in \cref{fig:overlap_ablation}.
+The average overlap percent and its standard deviation for all three datasets are presented in \cref{fig:overlap_ablation}.
 We normalized the results by the highest performing method for each dataset.
-All methods are expected to perform well on Food Court, with the evenly spaced heuristic achieving the highest average overlap percent.
-The descriptor, pose, and combined dynamic reordering methods have normalized average overlaps of 88.5\%, 93.6\%, and 89.2\%, with normalized standard deviations of 7.6\%, 5.9\%, and 3.6\% respectively.
-Sieve-Streaming has a normalized average overlap of 78.7\% and standard deviation of 8.7\%, and random has an average overlap of 83\% and standard deviation of 5.5\%.
-As with all three datasets, the dynamic reordering methods outperform Sieve-Streaming and random selection because the approximation functions effectively guide the optimization.
-Notably, a CEBC score of 0.5 ($1/2$ of optimal) is achieved in Food Court using only one scan in all cases because it is such a small dataset.
-This indicates that dynamic reordering improved the average normalized overlap by 9.8\%-14.9\% over Sieve-Streaming, primarily due to the guidance provided by the approximation functions.
-Because the $1/2$-suboptimality bound is exceeded in all three datasets within only 1-3 scans, Sieve-Streaming performs similarly to random selection in all cases.
+All methods are expected to perform well on KITTI 05, but the fast moving car and relatively self-similar street environment stressed the descriptor-based approximation method.
+The descriptor, pose, and combined dynamic reordering methods have normalized average overlaps of 93.8\%, 100\%, and 99.0\%, with normalized standard deviations of 3.2\%, 2.4\%, and 1.5\% respectively.
+Sieve-Streaming, random, and the evenly spaced heuristic had normalized average overlaps of 89.3\%, 89.1\%, and 97.4\% and standard deviations of 2.9\% and 3.9\% (the heuristic is deterministic and hence has no variance).
+We note that the $1/2$-suboptimality bound is reached on the UCLA datasets using only 1-3 scans, so Sieve-Streaming performs similarly to random selection in all cases.